 Even then, you’ll want to make sure you have the training wheels firmly attached to this credit card.
 That’s because one of the most common mistakes encountered by young adults is accumulating costly credit card debt.

-You might be able to manage assistance for when this happens.
-But why not head this off at the pass?
+You might be able to help your child out if and when this happens.
+But why not head it off at the pass instead?
 Share, practice and instill financial literacy skills with your child as early as possible—before real money is at stake.

 In general, though, it’s best to think of credit cards for kids as an opportunity for a teen to access credit for the first time and begin building a credit history.